Skip to Main Content

 Preksha Jain

-Preksha Jain, Reporter
+Preksha Jain, Profiles Editor

 Preksha Jain, Class of ’27, is a reporter for the 2024-25 school year.
 Preksha enjoys reporting on sports stories, profiling outstanding athletes, and sharing her opinion on pop culture.
 Outside of journalism, Preksha spends time participating in Speech and Debate, basketball, and orchestra.
 You can find her spending time with her friends and family, and catching up on sleep.